Lush (company): Ingredients and ethics

 Lush does not buy from companies that carry out, fund, or commission any animal testing.
 They test their products on human volunteers.

 In the 1980s, the founders worked with Cruelty Free International (previously known as BUAV), with the aim of developing an ethical testing standard, specifically for cosmetic companies.
 The project led to the creation of cruelty-free standards still used today in the field of cosmetics.

 Lush stipulates that they will not knowingly purchase from suppliers or supply chains that have been party to animal testing in any way, including the testing of raw materials on animals.
 This stance against animal testing has meant that there are some countries where Lush refuses to sell its products.
 An exception to this is REACH legislation, which was implemented by the European Union in 2007.

 In late 2007, Lush introduced its first palm oil-free soap entitled "Greenwash", utilising a blend of sunflower oil, rapeseed oil, and coconut oil.
 Due to the soap's success, the company decided to switch both UK and overseas production from palm oil to this blend, significantly reducing the amount of palm oil the company purchased.
 However, many Lush products continue to contain palm oil, and palm-oil derivatives such as stearic acid, cetostearyl alcohol and sodium stearate.
-Since 2017, Lush has campaigned against the production and harvesting of palm oil, which is associated orangutan habitat destruction in Sumatra, and since 2018 has purchased two plots of land bordering the Leuser Ecosystem on Sumatra to reforest.
+Since 2017, Lush has campaigned against the production and harvesting of palm oil, which is associated with orangutan habitat destruction in Sumatra, and since 2018 has purchased two plots of land bordering the Leuser Ecosystem on Sumatra to reforest.

-Lush products are 100% vegetarian, and 85% of the products are also vegan.
+Lush products are 100% vegetarian, and 95% of the products are also vegan.
 They often contain fruits and vegetables such as grapefruit juice, vanilla beans, aloe vera, avocado butter, rosemary oil, fresh papaya, and coconut.
-However, some products contain lanolin, honey, and/or beeswax.
-Egg used to be in products but was removed early 2019.
+However, some products contain honey, and/or beeswax.
+Eggs used to be in products but were removed early 2019 and replaced by aquafaba, similarly lanolin was removed from all formulas in 2023.
 Parabens are used to preserve a number of the products.

 Lush focuses on limited packaging for its product range, or package-free products.

 The Environment Possibility Award conferred the "Award of Earth Defender" to Lush in 2020.